Some examples of the power of innovation change the world or create industries that never existed before. Blockchain is one of them.

-Blockchain is one of the few examples of innovation that transforms not just processes, but entire industries.
+Blockchain is one of the few examples of innovation that transforms not just processes.
+But entire industries.
 For example, securely sharing private data across platforms is a major task of the healthcare industry, and blockchain promises a method for doing this at a level that has never before been possible.

 The entertainment industry, where profitability depends on protecting intellectual property, will be able to use blockchain for fairer content sharing and even “smart content” that can self-execute licensing transactions.

 Ride-sharing company Arcade City facilitates transactions through blockchain, allowing professional drivers to build their own transportation businesses, with blockchain logging all interactions between rider and driver.
-Expect many more examples of blockchain disruption of industries in the coming years.
+Expect many more examples of blockchain disruption in industries in the coming years.

 Potential Real-World Blockchain Applications